OpenEvalProject/evals/manuscripts/elife-12856/v2/manuscript.md

 ## Abstract

-10.7554/eLife.12856.001 Class III myosins (Myo3) and actin-bundling protein Espin play critical roles in regulating the development and maintenance of stereocilia in vertebrate hair cells, and their defects cause hereditary hearing impairments.
+Class III myosins (Myo3) and actin-bundling protein Espin play critical roles in regulating the development and maintenance of stereocilia in vertebrate hair cells, and their defects cause hereditary hearing impairments.
 Myo3 interacts with Espin1 through its tail homology I motif (THDI), however it is not clear how Myo3 specifically acts through Espin1 to regulate the actin bundle assembly and stabilization.
 Here we discover that Myo3 THDI contains a pair of repeat sequences capable of independently and strongly binding to the ankyrin repeats of Espin1, revealing an unexpected Myo3-mediated cross-linking mechanism of Espin1.
 The structures of Myo3 in complex with Espin1 not only elucidate the mechanism of the binding, but also reveal a Myo3-induced release of Espin1 auto-inhibition mechanism.
 We also provide evidence that Myo3-mediated cross-linking can further promote actin fiber bundling activity of Espin1.
-DOI: http://dx.doi.org/10.7554/eLife.12856.001

 ## Introduction

 Class III myosins (Myo3), together with class IX myosins, are two special groups of the myosin superfamily as these two sub-families of actin motors contain enzymatically active domains and thus are regarded as motorized signaling molecules (Bähler, 2000).
 The first member of Myo3 was identified in Drosophila photoreceptors and named as NinaC (neither inactivation nor afterpotential C) (Montell and Rubin, 1988).
 There are two paralogs of Myo3 in vertebrate, Myo3a and Myo3b, both of which are known to express in vertebrate retina and cochlea (Dose and Burnside, 2000, 2002; Shin et al., 2013).
 It is believed that they may play partially redundant roles as transporters that are crucial for vertebrate photoreceptor and stereocilia ultrastructure maintenance (Manor et al., 2012; Mecklenburg et al., 2015; Merritt et al., 2012).

 Myo3 across different species all contain an N-terminal S/T kinase domain before their motor head.
-The kinase domain has been reported to regulate the motor’s ATPase activity (
+The kinase domain has been reported to regulate the motor’s ATPase activity (Komaba et al., 2010; Quintero et al., 2010).
+The tail regions of Myo3 from different species are less conserved.
+Drosophila NinaC contains a PDZ binding motif at its very C-terminus capable of binding to a master scaffold protein called INAD (Inactivation no afterpotential D) (Wes et al., 1999).
+Vertebrate Myo3 tails share a conserved vertebrate specific domain referred to as tail homology I motif (THDI) (Figure 1A) (Dose et al., 2003).
+The THDI mediates binding of Myo3 to its cargo protein Espin1 (Ectoplasmic specialization protein 1) and allows Myo3 to transport Espin1 to the tips of actin bundle-based structures such as filopodia and stereocilia.
+Once tip localized, Espin1 WH2 domain promotes the elongation of actin protrusions (Merritt et al., 2012; Salles et al., 2009).
+However, the detailed molecular basis governing the Myo3 and Espin1 interaction is not clear.

 ![Figure 1.](https://cdn.elifesciences.org/articles/12856/elife-12856-fig1-v2.jpg)

 **Figure 1.:** (A) Domain organizations of Espin1, Myo3a and Myo3b.
 (B) Sequence alignment of THDI of Myo3a and Myo3b showing that there are a pair of repeating sequences within THDI, which we term as ARB1 and ARB2.
 Hs, human; Mm, mouse; Gg, chicken; Xt, Xenopus tropicalis; Dr, Danio rerio.
 (C) ITC results showing that Myo3b-ARB12 (C1) as well as each individual site (C2 for ARB1 and C3 for ARB2) can bind to Espin1-AR with strong affinities.
-(D) FPLC-MALS showing that ARB12 and Espin1-AR form a 1:2 complex.DOI: http://dx.doi.org/10.7554/eLife.12856.003
+(D) FPLC-MALS showing that ARB12 and Espin1-AR form a 1:2 complex.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/12856/elife-12856-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** ( A–C) ITC results showing that Myo3a-ARB12 (A) as well as each individual ARB (B for ARB1 and C for ARB2) can bind to Espin1-AR with strong affinities.DOI: http://dx.doi.org/10.7554/eLife.12856.004
+**Figure 1—figure supplement 1.:** (A–C) ITC results showing that Myo3a-ARB12 (A) as well as each individual ARB (B for ARB1 and C for ARB2) can bind to Espin1-AR with strong affinities.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/12856/elife-12856-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A–C) The profiles of mixtures of Trx-Espin1-AR and Myo3b-ARB12 with different molar-ratios.
-The black and red curves in each panel represent the elution profiles of Trx-Espin1-AR alone and Myo3b-ARB12 alone, respectively.DOI: http://dx.doi.org/10.7554/eLife.12856.005
+The black and red curves in each panel represent the elution profiles of Trx-Espin1-AR alone and Myo3b-ARB12 alone, respectively.

 Espin1 was first identified in Sertoli cell-spermatid junctions (Bartles et al., 1996), encoded by the gene Espin.
 Later, shorter spliced isoforms of Espin gene products (Espin2B, Espin3A and Espin4) were shown to be expressed in other F-actin rich structures such as brush border microvilli and Purkinje cell dendritic spines (Bartles et al., 1998; Sekerkova et al., 2003).
 They share a common 14 kDa C-terminal actin binding domain (ABD; Figure 1A), which was reported to be necessary and sufficient for F-actin bundling activity (Bartles, 2000; Bartles et al., 1998).
 Besides the ABD, all Espin isoforms contain a WH2 motif which can bind to actin monomer and a proline rich (PR) region which can interact with profilins (Sekerkova et al., 2006).
 Espin2B contains one more PR region and an extra actin binding site (xAB) at the N-terminus (Chen et al., 1999).
 Espin1 is the longest isoform in the family and contains a stretch of ankyrin repeats (AR) in its N-terminus (Figure 1A).
 The AR of Espin1 is responsible for directly interacting with Myo3 tail THDI (Merritt et al., 2012; Salles et al., 2009).
 Recently, it was reported that Espin1 contains an AR binding sequence immediately C-terminal to xAB, and binding of AR to this sequence prevents xAB from binding to actin (Zheng et al., 2014).
 As such, the actin binding activity of the N-terminal part of Espin1 is auto-inhibited, and this AR-binding region is named as the auto-inhibitory region (AI, Figure 1A).
 The authors also proposed that Myo3 binding can release the auto-inhibition and increase the diameter of Espin1-promoted actin bundles (Zheng et al., 2014).